ikkez/F3-Sugar/Cortex/readme.md

 ### Setdown

-This method completly removes the specified table from the used database.
+This method completely removes the specified table from the used database.
 So handle with care.

 ``` php
 // With Model class